LaurePiechaczyk/project5-coffee-shop/TESTING.md

 ### Testing the website manually
 #### Top navbar
 - Clicking COFFEE & NATURE in the top navbar directs the user to the home page.
+  - CHECK

 - Entering a word into the search box brings the user to the shop page with relevant products deiplayed.
+  - CHECK

 - Clicking the bag icon brings to the shopping bag page.
+  - CHECK

 - User not loged in "Account" is displayed and user logged in "My account" is displayed.
+  - CHECK

 - User not loged in: dropdown menu brings the user to the "Register" and "login" pages.
 User logged in: dropdown menu brings the user to the "My Profile" and "logout" pages.
+  - CHECK

 - Super user is loged in:  dropdown menu brings the user to the "Add a Product", "My Profile" and "logout" pages.
+  - CHECK

 #### Bottom navbar
 - Confirm that all the navigation links bring the user to the relevant pages with the relevant products displayed in products.
+  - CHECK

 - Reducing the screen size to mobile and tablet screen sizes to have Burger icon appearing.
+  - CHECK

 #### Home page
 - Confirm that the "SHOP NOW" button brings the user to the product page.
+  - CHECK

 - Confirm that 4 random products are displayed and when clicked link to the detail page of the product.
+  - CHECK

 - Confirm that clicking on the countries flag, it redirects to the product page with the relevant products displayed.
+  - CHECK

+- Confirm that clicking the link to the Fairtrade international link open the correct page in a new window (in various screen size).

 #### Product page
 - Confirm that all products are displayed